microsoft/genaiscript/THIRD_PARTY_LICENSES.md

 -----------

-The following npm packages may be included in this product:
+The following npm package may be included in this product:

  - ee-first@1.1.1
- - thenify-all@1.6.0

-These packages each contain the following license and notice below:
+This package contains the following license and notice below:

 The MIT License (MIT)